 · Bathrooms will have soap and paper towel dispensers installed.
 Bathrooms and showers will be cleaned and disinfected consistent with CDC guidelines at least twice per day.
 Signs will be posted to indicate the occupancy capacity of each building to allow appropriate distancing and visitors will be asked to self-enforce the limitation.
 Doors will be propped open; trash receptacle covers will be removed and other unnecessary touch points limited wherever possible.

 · Contact station operations (at campgrounds and day use areas) will be guided by protocols that assure safety of staff and the public.
 In addition to regular cleaning and disinfecting, the number of staff permitted in the building will be limited so as to allow for appropriate distancing.
 The public will be asked to maintain distance except when necessary for transactions.
 A protective shield will be installed where possible.
 Visitors will be asked to limit trips to the office by combining transactions as much as possible.
 Appropriate PPE will be worn at all times by staff and hand sanitizing will be required between transactions.
 Sale of ice will be limited to only those parks without local alternatives.
+These parks are: Brighton, Maidstone, Woodford, and Burton Island.
 Sale of firewood will continue at all campgrounds.

 For more details on outdoor recreation and other park updates, please continue reading below.

 We will be cancelling all reservations and converting refunds to gift certificates that you can use for any future camping reservations or other park-related purchases.
 If possible, we encourage you to accept your refund as a gift certificate because we would like to see you come back soon!
 That said, if you need a check or credit card refund, please call our reservation call center at 1-888-409-7579 Monday – Friday 9 AM – 4 PM.